 Grassington Primary School is now part of the Upper Wharfedale Primary Federation, which has a new single Governing Body for the four schools: Grassington, Burnsall, Cracoe & Rylstone and Kettlewell.

-The new Governing Body has now met four times.
+The new Governing Body has now met six times.

-The governors are two elected Parent Governors (Mr Peter Vernon and Mrs Sally Taylor), the Executive Headteacher (Mrs Julie Morton Lee), the elected Staff Governor (Miss Natasha Dodd), the LA Governor (Mrs Anne Vetch), the three Co-opted Governors (Mrs Siobhan Tywang, Mr Gareth Burcher and Mrs Nicky White) and three of the four Foundation Governors (Mrs Jan Crawford, Mr Robert Stockdale and Rev'd David Macha).
+The governors are two elected Parent Governors (Mr Peter Vernon and one vacancy we are in the process of filling), the Executive Headteacher (Mrs Julie Morton Lee), the elected Staff Governor (Mrs Natasha Brayshaw), the LA Governor (Mrs Anne Vetch), the three Co-opted Governors (Mrs Siobhan Tywang, Mr Gareth Burcher and Mrs Nicky White) and three of the four Foundation Governors (Mrs Jan Crawford, Mr Robert Stockdale and Rev'd David Macha).

 In addition Mr Jeremy West has been appointed as an Associate Member of the Resources Committee.

-The Governing Body is working to fill the remaining post.
+The Governing Body is working to fill the remaining two posts.

 The text below this point contains the detail of the previous Governing Body of Grassington Primary School which existed up to 31st January 2017 and is retained for information only.